2024-2025 Events

 Joanne was invited to speak at this community event that raises awareness about perinatal mental health and postpartum community support.
 She gave a talk that wove together her personal experience of stillbirth, the importance of incorporating a variety of healing practices, and offered ways to think about active grieving as a necessary part of parenting with/through loss.

 Each time we run this 6-week course, our cohort grows.
 We feel the vitality of this work as those who engage with grief, loss, and death professionally are feeling the need to navigate their own grief experiences.
-We offer this class on a sliding-scale basis and we offer BIPOC/BIPGM Equity scholarships in order to make it as accessible as possible. **Our next class begins October 9, 2022 - and places are still available!
+Our assignments engage with the social, embodied, and ecological dimensions of grief.
+We invite guet speakers to join us during three sessions.
+Participants imagine their own creative grief work offering - and they share their ideas with our cohort during our final session.
+We offer this class on a sliding-scale basis and we offer BIPOC/BIPGM Equity scholarships in order to make it as accessible as possible.

-Holding Space for Pregnancy Loss - ONLINE :: January, February, April, May, AND August
+Holding Space for Pregnancy Loss - ONLINE :: Taught regularly throughout 2021-2024

 This course ever more important as maternal health and mental health receives more attention and as folks are still dealing with the ongoing Covid-19 pandemic.
 Also, the U.S. Supreme Court’s overturning of Roe v.
 Wade has created new kinds of challenges for those navigating fertility, pregnancy, and pregnancy loss.
 Joanne has taught these small-group trainings to a range of individuals: from nurses and family educators, to birth and death doulas, yoga and massage therapists, and mental health professionals. **Joanne’s upcoming training dates are in October and November 2022.